jdquerales/MilestoneProject_3/README.md

 `pip install -r requirements.txt`

-*You will also have to set up an* `env.py` *file in the root directory of your project, and set up variables for IP, PORT, SECRET_KEY, MONGU_URI and MONGODB_NAME.
+*You will also have to set up an* `env.py` *file in the root directory of your project, and set up variables for IP, PORT, SECRET_KEY, MONGO_URI and MONGODB_NAME.
 In addition, you will have to setup a new collection and databases for the project in MongoDB.*

 For more information, visit [Cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)